use-ink/ink/examples/README.md

 cargo install --force --git https://github.com/paritytech/ink cargo-contract
 ```

-Use the `--force` option to update to the most recent `cargo-contract` version.
+We use the `--force` to update to the most recent `cargo-contract` version.

 ## Build example contract and generate the contracts metadata